-The second category contains the rest of the tier 1 railroad retirement benefits, called the non-social security equivalent benefit (NSSEB).
+The second category contains the rest of the tier 1 railroad retirement benefits called the non-social security equivalent benefit (NSSEB).
 It also contains any tier 2 benefit, vested dual benefit (VDB), and supplemental annuity benefit.
 Treat this category of benefits, shown on Form RRB-1099-R, as an amount received from a qualified employee plan.
 This allows for the tax-free (nontaxable) recovery of employee contributions from the tier 2 benefits and the NSSEB part of the tier 1 benefits.
-(The NSSEB and tier 2 benefits, less certain repayments, are combined into one amount called the Contributory Amount Paid on Form RRB-1099-R.) Vested dual benefits and supplemental annuity benefits are non-contributory pensions and are fully taxable.
+(The NSSEB and tier 2 benefits, less certain repayments, are combined into one amount called the Contributory Amount Paid on Form RRB-1099-R.) VDBs and supplemental annuity benefits are non-contributory pensions and are fully taxable.
 See Taxation of Periodic Payments, later, for information on how to report your benefits and how to recover the employee contributions tax free.
 Form RRB-1099-R is used for U.S. citizens, resident aliens, and nonresident aliens.

 Nonresident aliens.
 A nonresident alien is an individual who isn't a citizen or a resident alien of the United States.
-Nonresident aliens are subject to mandatory U.S. tax withholding unless exempt under a tax treaty between the United States and their country of legal residency.
-A tax treaty exemption may reduce or eliminate tax withholding from railroad retirement benefits.
-See Tax withholding next for more information.
+If you are a nonresident alien, you are subject to U.S. tax on your SSEB portion of tier 1 benefits at a 30% rate, unless exempt or subject to a lower treaty rate.
+See Pub.
+519, U.S. Tax Guide for Aliens, for more information.

-If you are a nonresident alien and your tax withholding rate changed or your country of legal residence changed during the year, you may receive more than one Form RRB-1042S or Form RRB-1099-R. To determine your total benefits paid or repaid and total tax withheld for the year, you should add the amounts shown on all forms you received for that year.
-For information on filing requirements for aliens, see Pub.
-519, U.S. Tax Guide for Aliens.
-For information on tax treaties between the United States and other countries that may reduce or eliminate U.S. tax on your benefits, see Pub.
-901, U.S. Tax Treaties.
+If your rate of tax changed or your country of legal residence changed during the tax year, you may receive more than one Form RRB-1042S or Form RRB-1099-R. To determine your total benefits paid or repaid and total tax withheld for the year, you should add the amounts shown on all forms you received for that year.

 Tax withholding.
 To request or change your income tax withholding from SSEB payments, U.S. citizens should contact the IRS for Form W-4V, Voluntary Withholding Request, and file it with the RRB.
 To elect, revoke, or change your income tax withholding from NSSEB, tier 2, VDB, and supplemental annuity payments received, use Form RRB W-4P, Withholding Certificate for Railroad Retirement Payments.
 If you are a nonresident alien or a U.S. citizen living abroad, you should provide Form RRB-1001, Nonresident Questionnaire, to the RRB to furnish citizenship and residency information and to claim any treaty exemption from U.S. tax withholding.
-Nonresident U.S. citizens can't elect to be exempt from withholding on payments delivered outside of the United States.
+Nonresident U.S. citizens can't elect to be exempt from withholding on payments delivered outside the United States.

 Help from the RRB.
-To request an RRB form or to get help with questions about an RRB benefit, you should contact your nearest RRB field office if you reside in the United States (call 1-877-772-5772 for the nearest field office) or U.S. consulate/Embassy if you reside outside the United States.
-You can visit the RRB on the Internet at https://secure.rrb.gov/.
+To request an RRB form or to get help with questions about an RRB benefit, you should contact your nearest RRB field office if you reside in the United States (call 1-877-772-5772 for the nearest field office) or U.S. Consulate/Embassy if you reside outside the United States.
+You can visit the RRB on the Internet at https://rrb.gov/.
 Form RRB-1099-R. The following discussion explains the items shown on Form RRB-1099-R. The amounts shown on this form are before any deduction for:

-- · Federal income tax withholding,
+- Federal income tax withholding;

-- Medicare premiums,
+- Medicare premiums;

-- · Legal process garnishment payments,
+- Legal process garnishment payments;

-- Recovery of a prior year overpayment of an NSSEB, tier 2 benefit, VDB, or supplemental annuity benefit, or
+- Recovery of a prior-year overpayment of an NSSEB, tier 2 benefit, VDB, or supplemental annuity benefit; or

 - Recovery of Railroad Unemployment Insurance Act benefits received while awaiting payment of your railroad retirement annuity.